‘We wanted to reclaim a space for Syrians to share their stories; we wanted to provide a platform to the voices that the war had taken away’

 We make it our prerogative to publish the stories in both English and Arabic.
 We receive stories written in both languages.
 Depending on which language they are sent, we will provide the relevant translation.
 A lot of the stories are submitted in Arabic, and not always in Classical Arabic.
 Some will come with colloquialisms from the area of Syria the writer is from.
 This very much adds authenticity to the piece.
 We want to make sure that the meaning of these nuances is not entirely lost through translation.
 Yes, there will always be certain elements that are hard to convey, but providing the English translation helps these personal stories reach a far wider audience.

-By Hussein Haddad, courtesy of Qisetna
+Picture by Hussein Haddad, courtesy of Qisetna.

 Can you illustrate the process of preparing the stories for publication?
 What are some typical questions that authors ask?